YALSA names 2021 Best Fiction for Young Adults

 Young Adult Library Services Association (YALSA)

-The full list consists of 71 titles selected from 104 official nominations, which were posted and discussed in blog posts on The Hub.
-From that list, and after receiving teen feedback during ALA Midwinter in Philadelphia, the team created a short list of the top ten titles.
+The full list consists of 85 titles selected from 124 official nominations, which were posted and discussed in blog posts on The Hub.
+From that list, and after receiving teen feedback during a virtual session in early January, the team created a short list of the top ten titles.

 The top ten titles are:

-The suggestion form for the 2021 Best Fiction for Young Adults list is open.
+The suggestion form for the 2022 Best Fiction for Young Adults list is open.
 If you’d like to suggest a title to the blogging team for consideration as a nominee, please fill out the form.
-YALSA’s portfolio of book and media awards helps strengthen library services for and with teens by identifying quality, age appropriate resources for librarians and library workers to share with the teens in their communities.
+YALSA’s portfolio of book and media awards helps strengthen library services for and with teens by identifying quality, age-appropriate resources for librarians and library workers to share with the teens in their communities.
 Learn more about YALSA’s other book and media lists.

 The mission of the Young Adult Library Services Association (YALSA) is to support library staff in alleviating the challenges teens face, and in putting all teens ‒ especially those with the greatest needs ‒ on the path to successful and fulfilling lives.
 For more information about YALSA or to access national guidelines and other resources go to www.ala.org/yalsa, or contact the YALSA office by phone, 800-545-2433, ext.
 4390; or e-mail: firstname.lastname@example.org.